riebeekn/experiments-in-meteor-blog/_posts/2015-07-29-paging-and-sorting-part-1.md

 }
 {% endhighlight %}

 Nothing special going on here, where we were previously calculating the current page value in multiple places we now just call out to the `currentPage` function we've defined.
-Considering `currentPage` is a one-liner you could argue that it's not worth creating a separate function for it... it contains some (albeit minor) logic however so I feel it's worthwhile splitting it out to it's own function.
+Considering `currentPage` is a one-liner you could argue that it's not worth creating a separate function for it... it contains some (albeit minor) logic however so I feel it's worthwhile splitting it out.

 ###Adding a wait indicator
 At this point the core implementation is done, but there's some gravy we can add to make things a little more user friendly.